This site contains affiliate links to products. As an Amazon associate, I earn from qualifying purchases. Please read my disclosure for more info.

 Indoor games, crafts and more

-My solution (especially for long winter days) is to print out this list of indoor games, crafts and activities for my kids to keep them busy.
+My solution (especially for long winter days) is to print out this list of indoor games, crafts and other fun activities for kids to keep them busy.

-While everyone is entertained the old-fashioned way, I mark some items off my to-do list.
-It’s a win-win.
+While everyone is entertained the old-fashioned way, I mark some items off my to-do list and enjoy the (semi) quiet.

 You can receive a printable checklist version of this list at the end of this post.